Ryshackleton/d3_maptime_III/README.md

 1. Here's a [Chrome app](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/related?hl=en) that's lightweight and works great.
 Upon opening the app, it will prompt you to choose a folder to serve files from.
 2. [MAMP](https://www.mamp.info/en/) is a free apache webserver for MacOS and Windows. (on MacOS, you'll put your files in `/Applications/MAMP/htdocs/`, and usually access your files via http://localhost:8888/)

-## What map are we making?
-With any luck, today we will produce **[this map](https://bl.ocks.org/Ryshackleton/52c97ff17236c2accccdadc47b122228/71e8c79a711b532565b97a16c83dc222246568d2)**, which displays [a GeoJSON feed of daily earthquakes around the world](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
-We'll do this in steps:

 ## Tips

 * The learning curve can be pretty steep.
 Stay positive.
 Ask lots of questions.